robenkleene/repla-live-coding/repla-live-coding.md

 ---

-# What do people give up to use your tool?
+# What do users have to give up to use your tool?

 - Text editors?
 - Version control?